Legato12/ClothCreatorTool/README.md

-\# ClothCreator Tool
+\# 👕 ClothCreator: Custom Unity Toolset

-A Unity editor tool for building and managing layered 2D clothing prefabs with tintable channels and auto-saving.
-Created for a published mobile game with paper doll-style characters.
+A Unity editor toolset for assembling, tinting, and saving 2D clothing prefabs with layered body parts.

+---

-\## ✨ Features
+\## 🛠 Features

+\- Editor GUI for visual prefab editing

-\- 🎨 Multi-layered sprite tinting
+\- Color tinting system with customizable channels

+\- Sprite layering \& sorting (SortingGroup)

-\- 🧵 Outfit part snapping and prefab generation
+\- One-click prefab saving

-\- 🔍 Auto camera framing for screenshots

-\- 🛠️ Sorting layer and physics setup

-\## 🧪 How to Use
+\- Auto-cropping screenshot capture

+\- Drag \& Drop support

+---

+\## 🚀 Integration

 1\.
-Open Unity and go to `Assets/Character-Assets/Prefabs/AnimatedClothes/Character\_ClothCreator.prefab`
+Clone or download this repository.

 2\.
-This will open the Cloth Creator Editor window
+Copy the `Editor` folder into your Unity project.

 3\.
-Use the GUI to assign sprites, colors, and export prefabs
+Open Unity → The ClothCreator tool will appear under \*\*Tools > Cloth Creator\*\*.

+⚠️ Note: This repo contains scripts only (no prefabs).
+You can create your own prefabs using this tool.

+---